curl/curl/docs/cmdline-opts/list-only.md

 # `--list-only`

-(FTP)
-When listing an FTP directory, this switch forces a name-only view.
-This is especially useful if the user wants to machine-parse the contents of an FTP directory since the normal directory view does not use a standard look or format.
+When listing an FTP directory, force a name-only view.
+Maybe particularly useful if the user wants to machine-parse the contents of an FTP directory since the normal directory view does not use a standard look or format.
 When used like this, the option causes an NLST command to be sent to the server instead of LIST.

 Note: Some FTP servers list only files in their response to NLST; they do not include sub-directories and symbolic links.

-(SFTP)
 When listing an SFTP directory, this switch forces a name-only view, one per line.
 This is especially useful if the user wants to machine-parse the contents of an SFTP directory since the normal directory view provides more information than just filenames.

-(POP3)
 When retrieving a specific email from POP3, this switch forces a LIST command to be performed instead of RETR.
 This is particularly useful if the user wants to see if a specific message-id exists on the server and what size it is.